PatriziaGessa/Tarifberater/README.md

 ## Overview

 This repository hosts a suite of automated tests for the Online Tarifberater application from Wien Energie.
-The goal of these tests is to rigorously assess the functionality and reliability of the application through a range of scenarios.
+The goal of these tests is to rigorously assess the functionality of the application through a range of scenarios.
 By simulating user interactions and validating expected outcomes, these tests help ensure that the application operates correctly and meets user expectations.

 ## Application Under Test